effector/effector/src/content/docs/en/api/effector/sample.md

 [Try it](https://share.effector.dev/1YEHUFs7)

-## Example with filter
+## Example with `filter`

 :::info{title="since"}
 [effector 22.2.0](https://changelog.effector.dev/#effector-22-2-0)
 :::

-The new variant of the sample works the same but with one extra method `filter`.
+The new variant of the `sample` works the same but with one extra method `filter`.
 Whenever `filter` returns `true` continue execution otherwise cancel.
 Let's see an example below.

 Henry wants to send money to William.
-Henry - sender and William - recipient.
-To send money sender should know the recipient address, besides sender has to sign the transaction.
-This example shows how exactly the sample works with a `filter`.
+Henry – sender and William – recipient.
+To send money, sender should know the recipient address, besides sender has to sign the transaction.
+This example shows how exactly the `sample` works with a `filter`.
 The main points are:

 1. Make sure balance is positive and more than sending amount
 2. Having recipient address